 Open the Supporting Files folder in the project navigator by clicking the disclosure triangle next to it.

-Xcode opens the source file in the main editor area of the window, which looks similar to this:
+Xcode opens the source file in the main editor area of the window.

 main function in